 - Find out the dates of GW's holidays.

-- Read a welcome letter from Interim Vice President of Human Resources, Dale McLeod.
+- Read a welcome letter from Interim Vice President of Human Resource Management and Development, Dale McLeod.

 - Learn about GW and GW's involvement in our community, city, and abroad.